sosy-lab/java-smt/doc/index.md

 JavaSMT is a common API layer for accessing various SMT solvers.

-It was born out of our experience integrating and using different SMT solvers in [CPAchecker](http://cpachecker.sosy-lab.org/) project.
+It was created out of our experience integrating and using different SMT solvers in [CPAchecker](http://cpachecker.sosy-lab.org/) project.
-Consequently it is developed for medium to large software projects which require SMT capabilities.
+The library is developed for medium to large software projects which require access to SMT solvers.
-The API is optimized for transparency (it should be obvious what action is performed when, the wrapping shouldn't be too "clever"), customizability (features and settings exposed by various solvers should be visible through the wrapping layer) and type-safety (it shouldn't be possible to add boolean terms to integer ones at _compile_ time) sometimes at the cost of verbosity.
+The API is optimized for performance (using JavaSMT has very little runtime overhead compared to using the solver API directly), customizability (features and settings exposed by various solvers should be visible through the wrapping layer) and type-safety (it shouldn't be possible to add boolean terms to integer ones at _compile_ time) sometimes at the cost of verbosity.

-While the initial boylerplate may be discouraging for shorter scripts, we have found it very useful for larger projects.

 # Installation